OpenLineage/docs/docs/guides/new-quickstart.md

 git clone https://github.com/MarquezProject/marquez && cd marquez
 ```

-Run the following command to start Marquez with its API configured to use ports 9000 and 9001:
+Confirm that Docker is running, then execute the following command to start Marquez:

 ```
-./docker/up.sh -a 9000 -m 9001
+./docker/up.sh
 ```

-For more details about configuring and starting Marquez, see the quickstart in the [Marquez README](https://github.com/MarquezProject/marquez#quickstart).
+For more details about configuring and starting Marquez, see the [Marquez README](https://github.com/MarquezProject/marquez#quickstart).
+Note: the default API port, 5000, is reserved by MacOS.
+It is easy to change this configuration by exploiting the `up.sh` script's customization parameters -- e.g., by running `./docker/up.sh --api-port 9000 --api-admin-port 9001` (just be sure to define the `OPENLINEAGE_URL` env variable accordingly).

 ## Step 2: Configure Your Astro Project

 Use the Astro CLI to create and run an Airflow project locally that will integrate with Marquez.

-1. Create a new Astro project alongside `marquez`:
+1. In your project directory, create a new Astro project alongside `marquez`:

     ```sh
     $ ..